MUGISHA-Pascal/start-it-cli/PROJECT_SUMMARY.md

-# start-it - Project Summary
+# start-it-cli - Project Summary

 ## Overview

-**start-it** is a comprehensive npm package that provides a prompt-based CLI tool for scaffolding projects across multiple frameworks and languages.
+**start-it-cli** is a comprehensive npm package that provides a prompt-based CLI tool for scaffolding projects across multiple frameworks and languages.
 It simplifies project initialization by offering interactive prompts and pre-configured templates.

 ## Project Status